atsushieno/ayumi-juce/README.md

 It is primarily build for [augene-ng](https://github.com/atsushieno/augene-ng) project that requires VST3 on Linux (which is the only common plugin format among OSS AudioPluginHost build and Tracktion Waveform).

+If you are looking for general purpose YM2149 emulator you should check out [zynayumi](https://github.com/zynayumi/zynayumi) instead.
+It supports whatever DPF supports (VST3 is not supported, also not likely for Android).

 The plugin can be controlled either via plugin parameters or MIDI messages such as program changes and control changes (explained below).

 ## Software envelope